JamesCalingo/blog/posts/a_tour_of_a_tour_of_go/part_4.md

 ### Errors

 One of the most common error handling processes in Go is to check that the error is not `nil`.
+For example, `http.ListenAndServe` is common in creating and running web servers, but if you read its documentation, you may be surprised to find that it returns an `error`.

 ### Readers

-Readers is from the `io` package (input/output).
-It
+_Readers_ is from the `io` package (input/output).
+A Reader is

 ### Images